helloellenchen/Default-Rate-Prectiction/README.md

 #####  Prepare The Dataset

-We should split the dataset to three parts:
+We should split the dataset to two parts:

 - training set 80%
 - test set 20%